 Recently I read a book called Geekerella by Ashley Poston.
-It reminded me just out of the loop I am when it comes to science fiction, and how horrible of a way that would be to go out.
+It reminded me just out of the loop I am when it comes to science fiction.
 So, I’ve decided to change that.
 To start with, I’m going to watch all of Star Trek.
 All.
 Of.
 It.

 My review of Geekerella will be posted on Tuesday, and then you can find it here.